external-secrets/external-secrets/docs/provider/bitwarden-secrets-manager.md

 ##### Certificate

 The Bitwarden SDK Server _NEEDS_ to run as an HTTPS service.
-That means that any installation that once to with Bitwarden provider will need to generate a certificate.
+That means that any installation that wants to communicate with the Bitwarden provider will need to generate a certificate.
 The best approach for that is to use cert-manager.
 It's easy to set up and can generate a certificate that the store can use to connect with the server.